akostrik/CPP_module_42/README.md

 0&nbsp;11111110&nbsp;11111111111111111111111 | $(-1)^0   * 1+ (2^{23}−1)/ 2^{23} * 2^{254−127}$| 340282346638528859811704183484516925440 FLT_MAX

 **Denormalized = denormal floating point numbers**:
-* расширить диапазон числа с плавающей запятой в ущерб точности
+* expands the floating point range at the expense of precision
 * e = 00000000
-* m начинается с 0, a leading 0
+* m starts with 0
 * m != 00000000000000000000000
 * m [0,1) ?
 * Some old documents: _denormal_ = _subnormal_.